n-rmltn/n-rmltn/README.md

 ## 🌟 About Me
 I'm a full-stack developer with a deep interest in NextJS and Laravel.
 Whether it's optimizing a codebase, developing new features, or experimenting with emerging tech, I'm constantly driven by a curiosity for **what’s possible**.

-- 💼 Currently working on: A Tuition Registration Web Application
+- 💼 Currently working on: Internship projects 🤫
-- 🛠️ Languages and Tools: NextJS & Supabase
+- 🛠️ Languages and Tools: C# ASP.NET & React

 ## 🎧 Fun Fact

 When I'm not coding, you can probably find me behind the decks as a DJ!
 Music is my creative outlet, and I love blending beats. 🎶

-## 🌱 Currently Learning
-I’m always expanding my knowledge, and right now, I'm diving into:

-- C# ASP.NET - Currently dabbling more into developement with C# as it is still a widely used language / framework, especially where I am based at.

 ## 🤝 Let's Connect
 I enjoy collaborating with like-minded individuals and sharing ideas.
 Feel free to reach out if you'd like to discuss.